Ryp/sudoku-zig/README.md

 # Sudoku

 A Sudoku game that works!

-Supports all box sizes as long as they hold between 2 and 16 numbers, and has a solver included.
+Lets you pencil out the candidates, which is necessary for advanced techniques.

-Lets you pencil out the candidates as well, which is necessary for advanced techniques.
+Supports all box sizes as long as they hold between 2 and 16 numbers, and has a solver/generator/grader included.

 Jigsaw (squiggly) puzzles are also supported, but manually entering them in CLI is tedious.

 ![image](https://github.com/Ryp/sudoku-zig/assets/1625198/aeef8711-5366-4aad-886a-1e3bf295cd86)